ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/known-problems.rst

 When describing a new issue, the first step is to check if the issue applies to one of our supported targets.
-If that is not the case, we can discard it as it won't be relevant to our customers.
+If that is not the case, we can discard it and record it in the `ignored-issues.yml` list with the target as its ignore reason as it won't be relevant to our customers.

 If it does apply, copy the `template.md` into the src folder, rename it to `KP-R<ISSUE-NUMBER>.md` and fill out the sections appropriately.